NCG77/QR-code-Generator---InfoPy/README.md

 # Conclusion

-This application was made possible because of EdX course on Introduction to Python Programing and i would like to thank our tutor Sir David.J Malan for his wonderfull explination about the language.
+This application was made for public and as a personal project.
 This project is comes under MIT License and can be modified and distributed for further use.
 Thankyou